The Sims (video game): Gameplay

 The player can make decisions about time spent in skill development, such as exercise, reading, creativity, and logic by adding activities to Sims' daily agenda.
 Daily needs such as hygiene and eating can and must also be scheduled.
 Although Sims can autonomously perform these actions, they may not prioritize them effectively and can suffer consequences for neglecting their own needs.
 In addition, Sims must maintain balanced budgets and usually supplement an income by obtaining a job.
 Sims may earn promotions by fulfilling skills and maintaining friendships with others for each level, which lead to new job titles, increased wages, and different work hours.
 Alternatively, Sims may create and sell various artwork and items at home.

 The original neighborhood in The Sims consists of a single screen displaying all playable lots.

-While there is no eventual objective to the game, states of failure do exist in The Sims.
-One is that Sims may die, either by starvation, drowning, fire, or electrocution (or from natural causes/age in certain versions).
-When a Sim dies, a tombstone or an urn will appear (in later expansion packs, the Grim Reaper will appear first), and the ghost of the deceased Sim may haunt the building where it died.
-In addition, Sims can leave the game for good and never return.
-If two adult Sims with a bad relationship brawl often, it may result in one of them moving out.
-Children will be sent away to military school if they fail their classes.
-Lastly, not fulfilling a baby Sim's needs will result in a social care worker permanently taking the baby away from the household.
+Although there is no final objective, several failure states exist in The Sims.
+Sims can die if their needs are neglected or after accidents, and deaths are represented in-game by an urn or tombstone.
+Sims can also permanently leave a household after conflict, children can be sent to military school after prolonged poor grades, and neglected babies can be removed by a social care worker.